-Courts analyze potential fair uses according to the facts of each specific case.
-You’ll probably want to get legal advice from an expert before uploading videos that contain copyright-protected material.
+Ultimately, courts decide fair use cases according to the facts of each unique case.
+You’ll probably want to get legal advice from an expert before uploading videos that use copyright-protected material.

 1. The purpose and character of the use, including whether such use is of commercial nature or is for nonprofit educational purposes